CESNET/metacentrum-user-docs/docs/basics/index.md

 #### Interactive job

 Interactive job works in different way.
 User does not need to specify in advance what will be done, neither does not need to prepare any input data.
-Insted they first reserve computational resources and after the job start to run, works interactively on CLI.
+Instead they first reserve computational resources and after the job start to run, works interactively on CLI.

 Interactive job consists of following steps: